NTSTET/PROMANext/README.md

 **Basic tech stacks required for this project are mainly `HTML`, `CSS`, `Javascript` and most important part of the project is `chrome APIs` which can be found in [chrome developer documenation](https://developer.chrome.com/docs/extensions/).**

-## Feedback
+## Work
-All required features are successfully implemented with some beautiful UI using cascading styles and in addition to the required features, some extra work has also been done as described below....
+All required features are successfully implemented with some beautiful UI using cascading styles and in addition to the required features, **some extra work** has also been done as described below....

 - The extension also *overrides the default chrome search new tab* having classy look and have following features..
    - Google Search